King County Labor Council: 1990s

 In 1997, the King County Labor Agency, AFL-CIO Community Service Division was created as the 501(c)(03) for charity efforts for the KCLC.

 In the summer of 1998, the KCLC, along with help from its affiliates created a Seattle Organizing Center (SOC) that aimed at recruiting and training workers looking to organize.
 The teachers of First Hill Day Care center hoped to use the SOC as a way to finally unionize.
 While this effort was ultimately unsuccessful, it signaled a growing emphasis by the central labor council in grass roots organizing.

 The KCLC developed a Right to Organize Plan in 1999 for the Seattle Unions Now (SUN) program.
 SUN was a KCLC sponsored organization dedicated to capacity-building, multi-union efforts, ambitious unions and labor campaigns.
 The Right to Organize Plan focused on mobilizing, community and religious outreach, political accountability and organizing contingent workers.

-In November 30, 1999 the KCLC was a key player in a nationwide historical event, the protests of the World Trade Organization Ministerial Conference (WTO).
+On November 30, 1999, the KCLC was a key player in a nationwide historical event, the protests of the World Trade Organization Ministerial Conference (WTO).
 The protests set for the Washington Trade and Convention Center in Seattle sought to emphasize 21st century free trade as promoted by the supporters of economic globalization, the World Bank and the International Monetary Fund (IMF).
 A broad coalition of progressive activists protested the larger effects of globalization in terms of issues like environmental protection and animal rights issues.
 The KCLC, along with many other pro-labor groups, voiced its concerns on "forced labor and substandard working conditions in developing countries, where increasing numbers of U.S. corporations were relocating to take advantage of cheap labor."
 The environmentalists and pro-labor activists protested side by side facing very aggressive law enforcement tactics that included the used tear gas and curfews.
 Then KCLC Executive Secretary Treasurer Ron Judd, established a "Hate Free Zone" at the Seattle Labor Temple in the downtown Belltown neighborhood as a place where protesters would not be harassed by law enforcement.